 - We get used to paying high premiums and don’t question it like we should.

 - We scare easily, and are constantly bombarded by emotionally persuasive insurance industry advertising.
-GEICO, Progressive, AllState, and State Farm all spend well over $500 million annually in the U.S. to tell us how much in danger we are.
+GEICO, Progressive, and State Farm all spend well over $500 million annually in the U.S. to tell us how much danger we are in.